ava-labs/spacesvm/README.md

 ```

 ## Running the VM
-To build the VM, run `VM=true ./scripts/build.sh`.
+To build the VM, run `./scripts/build.sh`.

 ### Joining the public beta
 Put spacesvm binary in plugins dir